Here are different ways to prevent randomly restarting router issue:

 Switch your Network

 Are you currently connected to a 5 GHz network?
-Do connect to a 2.4 GHz Network.
+Do log in to a 2.4 GHz Network.

 Disable Security Features